| Brenda

 her Cornish roots.
 This album was distributed in Belgium, France, Germany,

+Italy, Holland and the UK.
 The third album Brenda recorded with John

 in 1985, was, 'B Comme Brenda', on another French label; Disc'AZ.
 By